 Beautiful four-, five-, and six-strand braids make impressively complex loaves, but require a high amount of skill from the baker.
 A similar effect can be achieved by stacking one small three-strand braid atop a larger one before letting the dough rise.

-How to Make Challah
+VIDEO: How to Make Challah

 See how to make a light, airy challah.
 You'll also see how to create the beautiful braids.